werkhoven/git_tutorial/readme.md

 ## Merge conflicts

 Sometimes our files cannot be directly merged because they contain changes that are in direct conflict with one another.
 Let's deliberately create a conflict between our two branches.
-From `master`, open our function with Vim and make the following edit:
+From `master`, open our function with Vim and make the below edits to the file.
+Note that what was previously an addition operation has now been replaced with division.

 ```Matlab
 function out = myfunc(arg)